Buriki

 Buriki (ブリキ) is a Japanese illustrator currently living in Osaka Prefecture.
 He is the illustrator of the light novel series Boku wa Tomodachi ga Sukunai and Ground Control to Psychoelectric Girl.
 In 2012, he won the Kono Light Novel ga Sugoi! award as best illustrator.

+Carl Kimlinger of Anime News Network called Buriki's character designs for the Haganai anime "delectable in close".